 How to Protect Unceded Indigenous Lands with Manape LaMere and Sun Rose IronShell

-After generations of struggle, the imperative of Indigenous sovereignty over traditional lands and waters has crystallized as a growing movement in the Americas to counter the power of multinational corporations and the governments that enable them.
+After generations of struggle, the imperative of Indigenous tribal sovereignty over Lakota / Sioux traditional lands and waters has crystallized as a growing movement in the Americas to counter the power of multinational corporations and the governments that enable them.

 Native Nation self-determination has proven an effective way to steward and protect resources and develop a sustainable way forward in an era of ecosystem collapse and runaway climate disruption.